Pokémon World Championships: Qualification

 The qualifying process for the Pokémon World Championships varies each year and is dependent on a player's age division and the country in which they are located in.
 Players may also qualify to play on different days of the World Championships based on their performance in their respective qualifying programs; the best performing players will immediately advance to the second day of the World Championships playoffs (i.e. "Day 2") instead of playing through the first day (i.e. "Day 1").

 Play!
 Pokémon program

 Players located in a country with a Play!
 Pokémon program (i.e. in North America, Europe, Latin America and Oceania) compete in a regular schedule of tournaments for Championship Points and receive invitations when they meet a predetermined threshold of points at the end of the season.

 In 2015, the Play!
 Pokémon program expanded to include countries from the continents of Latin America and Asia (except Japan and South Korea).
 However, on June 10, 2020, it was announced that Asia would no longer be part of the Play!
 Pokémon program and will have its own qualifying system towards the Pokémon World Championships.

-As of January 17, 2025, the list of countries in each rating zone are as follows.
+As of September 1, 2026, the list of territories in each rating zone sanctioned to organize Play!
+Pokémon events are as follows: